How much does college cost?

 Merit-based scholarships

-Full merit-based scholarships in the USA
+Popular full merit-based scholarships in the USA

 Need-based financial aid

-Total Cost of Attendance (COA) - Expected Family Contribution (EFC) = Demonstrated Financial Need
+Demonstrated Financial Need = Total Cost of Attendance (COA) – Expected Family Contribution (EFC)

 Example Calculation